-Michelle Carter sentenced for texts urging suicide of Conrad Roy - BBC News
+US woman jailed for texts urging suicide

 "I want him to be proud of me and how I am handling everything - I am trying to be there for his sisters in all of my pain we will carry with us for eternity," it said.

-Mr Roy's sister, Camden Roy, testified that she was "haunted" by the realisation that she would never see her brother get married or be an aunt to his children.
+Mr Roy's sister, Camdyn Roy, testified that she was "haunted" by the realisation that she would never attend her brother's wedding or be an aunt to his children.

+"Not having that one person I've been with every day since birth is a pain I'll always keep with me for the rest of my life," she said.

 The case appears to set a legal precedent, as there is no Massachusetts law that criminalises telling a person to commit suicide.